Large limit sketches and topological space objects: Limit sketches and their models

 \begin{defi} If $(\E,\S)$ and $(\F,\T)$ are limit sketches, we define their tensor product by $(\E \times \F, \S \otimes \T)$, where $\S \otimes \T$ consists of those cones of the form $(A,\tau)$ or $(\sigma,B)$, where $A \in \E$, $B \in \F$, $\sigma \in \S$ and $\tau \in \T$.
 This extends to a symmetric monoidal structure on limit sketches.
 If $\C$ is a complete category, the natural equivalence $\Hom(\E \times \F,\C) \simeq \Hom(\E,\Hom(\F,\C))$ clearly restricts to an equivalence

 \end{defi}

 \begin{rem} If $\S$ is a small limit sketch, then clearly $\Mod(\S)$ is locally small, and by \cite[Theorem 4.2.1]{barrwells} or \cite[Theorem 1.39]{adamekrosicky} it is a reflective subcategory of $\Hom(\E,\Set)$.
 In particular, $\Mod(\S)$ is cocomplete.
-The reflector is based on a transfinite construction which may fail to work for large limit sketches.
+The reflector is based on a transfinite construction that may fail to work for large limit sketches.
 The construction in \cite{velebil} is not a solution to this problem since it just interprets the sketch as a small sketch with respect to a larger Grothendieck universe.
 So for large limit sketches $\S$ it may happen that $\Mod(\S)$ is not cocomplete, even when $\S$ is realized.
-An example for this using ideas from algebraic set theory has been given by Simon Henry at \url{https://mathoverflow.net/questions/393511}. \end{rem}
+In fact, an example for this failure has been given by Simon Henry at \url{https://mathoverflow.net/questions/393511} using ideas from algebraic set theory. \end{rem}

 Next we find a condition when $\Mod_{\C}(\S)$ is locally small.